stackforge/pecan/docs/source/deployment.rst

 Apache + mod_wsgi
 +++++++++++++++++
-`mod_wsgi <http://code.google.com/p/modwsgi/>`_ is a popular Apache module which can be used to host any WSGI-compatible Python applicationa.
+`mod_wsgi <http://code.google.com/p/modwsgi/>`_ is a popular Apache module which can be used to host any WSGI-compatible Python application.

-uwsgi + cherokee
+uWSGI + cherokee
 ++++++++++++++++
 `uWSGI <http://projects.unbit.it/uwsgi/>`_ is a fast, self-healing and developer/sysadmin-friendly application container server coded in pure C.  It